Pontchartrain Estuary Atlas 2017

 Oyster suitability analysis (based on surface water salinity only), indicates, that post-MRGO closure, oyster propagation has improved in the Biloxi Marsh and declined south of the MRGO.
 Oyster fleet activity generally corresponds to the area of good oyster habitat.
 However, there is indication that good habitat may extend further eastward into Chandeleur Sound, an area of underutilized potential to propagate oysters or a viable target for future oyster reef restoration.

-For more information about oyster habitat suitability, please see:
+For more information about oyster habitat suitability, please email info@ScienceForOurCoast.org for a copy of:

 The highest densities of the brown and white shrimp fleet are located on the outer fringes of the Biloxi Marsh where it meets Chandeleur Sound, outer fringes of the Breton Marsh just north of Pointe à la Hache, around the Mississippi River Delta, and in Lake Borgne.
 During the spring brown shrimp season (May – June) fleet activity was located in salinities between 0.5 - 16 ppt, with a majority of the activity located in waters with a salinity of 12 ppt or less.
 During the fall white shrimp season (August – November) the fleet activity was located in salinities between 1 - 21 ppt, with a majority of the activity in waters with a salinity 10 ppt or less.
 The Pontchartrain Estuary also experienced more fleet activity during the brown shrimp season.